#seeyouleyte

 Tricia and Jacques with the media delegation from Manila

-After Yolanda, there has been an influx of aid workers and volunteers in the province.
-A string of new hostels, restaurants and other businesses have opened to cater to the needs of these guests.
-But they have started to leave.
-The siblings saw the need to sustain the businesses and the economy of the province in general through a renewed tourism campaign, which is ‘See you, Leyte!’
+After Yolanda, there was an influx of aid workers and volunteers in the province.
+A string of new hostels, restaurants, and other businesses opened to cater to the needs of these guests.
+However, they have started to leave.
+Recognizing the need to sustain local businesses and the overall economy of the province, the siblings initiated a renewed tourism campaign called 'See You, Leyte!'

-The festival was held in a farm owned by their friend, Kay Veloso.
+The festival took place on a farm owned by their friend, Kay Veloso.

 The huge concert ground